Nicblast/bestseller-prediction-analysis/README.md

 Together, these datasets suggest a dual-track strategy for 2026/27 that prioritizes maintaining the reliable floor established by The Housemaid while at the same time aggressively scaling the high-velocity growth seen in the Fourth Wing and Onyx Storm series.

-## The Popularity Score applied to authors
+## The "Popularity Score" applied to authors:

 **Which author should be given priority in the following years with new releases?**